SriD647/Agenda-Planner-WEB-API/README.md

 It is important to note that most API requests require the user to be logged in and authorized (via JWT authentication).
 A JWT token is generated only when the user `creates a user` profile and when the user `logs in`.
 This token then enables the user to make the requests that require this authorization. <br>

 The following shows all the API requests the web api is capabale for both entities.
-It includes, the http request method, url, intended operation, and clarifies if the request creates or requires JWT: <br>
+It includes the http request method, url, intended operation, and clarifies if the request creates or requires JWT: <br>

 ### **Users**
 ```